belahcensymow/Voltage-regulator/README.md

 # Voltage-regulator
-Regulating voltage with a multi-coefficient transformer an arduino
+Regulating voltage with a multi-coefficient transformer and an arduino